hherb/localknowledge/MIGRATION_OPTIMIZATION_GUIDE.md

 3. Using larger batch sizes
 4. Disabling foreign key constraints (optional)
 5. Monitoring progress
+6. Periodically restarting PostgreSQL to prevent slowdowns
+7. Using checkpoints to resume from where you left off

 ## Step 1: Stop the Current Migration